Updated May 28th, 2022

-Traditional publications result from years of research but often lack or hide the basic data on which the research is built, including the relationship to other resources through the funding project.
-This information becomes fragmented and almost impossible to find online.
+On the other hand, traditional publications result from years of research but often lack or hide the basic data on which the research is built, including the relationship to other resources through the funding project.
+This information then becomes fragmented and almost impossible to find online.
 In turn, researchers find it extremely difficult to reproduce or reuse the data, creating a vicious cycle of non-reproducibility, inability to share negative results, and inability to showcase these results to a larger audience.

-In this sense, traditional publications are extremely limited, especially since so many repositories, data centers, and digital libraries are currently available.
+In this sense, traditional publications are extremely limited, especially since so many repositories, data centers, and digital libraries are currently available to store additional data.
 Orvium is one such repository - a cloud solution that allows scientific publishing, collaboration, and encourages transparency in research.
-However, compared to traditional publications, since readers of an EP can comment on it, the components within will vary in time, transforming it into a dynamic object.
-In turn, research becomes more transparent to society.
-Read more about why reproducibility and transparency are so important in our What Does Reproducibility Mean in Science article.

 Data Models of Enhanced Publications

 The common features of existing EP models are as follows (and are subject to change):